Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

 Bruce Brown Insights vs. the Heat

-- This season, Bruce Brown has made 4.5 shots per game, which adds up to 10.0% of his team's total makes.
+- This season, he's put up 10.5% of the Nuggets' attempted field goals, as he's averaging 9.3 per contest.

-- He's put up 3.2 threes per game, or 9.9% of his team's shots from beyond the arc this season.
+- He's taken 3.2 threes per game, or 9.9% of his team's shots from beyond the arc this season.

-- Brown's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Brown's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat are the second-best defensive team in the league, giving up 109.8 points per game.
+- The Heat are the second-best defensive squad in the NBA, giving up 109.8 points per game.

-- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked squad in the league.
+- The Heat give up 41.9 rebounds per contest, ranking sixth in the NBA.

-- The Heat are the 14th-ranked squad in the league, giving up 25.6 assists per game.
+- The Heat are the 14th-ranked squad in the league, conceding 25.6 assists per game.

-- In terms of 3-pointers, the Heat are 28th in the NBA, giving up 13.1 makes per game.
+- The Heat are the 28th-ranked team in the NBA at allowing threes, conceding 13.1 made 3-pointers per game.

 Bruce Brown vs. the Heat